jackaltx/solti/README.md

 I have done small lab clusters for a while.
 Not the HVAC kind, but those that are built to task when/as desired.
 The software and hardware technology half-life is real.
 The desirements and requirements alway grow tigher.

-In the last few years I was focused on security testing.
-I am a kinestic creative, so I focus on how to build out a sustainable system.
+Lately the focus was on security testing.
+As a kinestic creative I learn best by doing.
+The prize is building out a flexible, repeatable, testable computer cluster.
-For this exercise I want to learn ansible, containers, github and LLMs.
-I have started on [cluster monitoring](https://github.com/jackaltx/solti-monitoring), both log and metric collection.
+In this exercise I wanted to learn ansible, containers, github and LLMs.
+These efforts started on [cluster monitoring](https://github.com/jackaltx/solti-monitoring) to handle log and metric generation and collection.
+The collection project is maturing, and I am starting on the ensemble work.

-The collection work is mature, and I am starting on the ensemble work.
-My goal is to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) the molecule testing pattern and add a few tools I need.
+My tactical effort will be to [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) the molecule testing pattern, then move onto tools I need soon.

 ## Claude as my pair programmer